seananderson/portfolio-review/ms.md

 Finally, we can use ecological portfolio management to choose how we allocate conservation efforts to manage risk for an ecological system as a whole.
-For example, portfolio optimization can be used to spatially allocate conservation activity for wetlands to maximize ecosystem services while minimizing uncertainty due to climate change [@ando2011; @ando2012].
+For example, portfolio optimization can be used to spatially allocate conservation activity for wetlands to maximize ecosystem services at a given level of risk under the uncertainty of climate change [@ando2011; @ando2012].
 In forestry, MPT has been used to select the optimal weighting of seed sources for regenerating forests under a variety of climate change scenarios [@crowe2008].
 In fisheries, MPT has been used to assess the risk-return trade-off for salmon metapopulation productivity given choices about what habitat to conserve under climate change and stream-flow reduction scenarios [@anderson2014].
 We see this as a promising but largely unexplored use of ecological portfolio theory, and we revisit this topic in the *Opportunities* section of this paper.

 # Ecological theory to draw from